Paige (band): History

 Paige was formed in 2006 by Lewis White on guitar and vocals and Alex Tillbrook on drums, the band released their debut E.P.
 "If you say so" in 2008 by which time the band had also features Aaron Hunt on guitar, Nathan White on Bass guitar and Paul Hinwood on Keyboards.
 Between the release of the debut and its follow up, Nathan White departed the band.
 The band released their second E.P.
 "Young Summer" in 2011 to a mixed response from fans and critics who saw it as a lesser achievement than its predecessor.
 Arthur Walwin who fulfilled the remainder of the band's tour in support of "Young Summer" before the band began writing their first full-length album.
 The band began playing songs from their upcoming album on their more recent tours.

-Recording and mixing of Paige's debut album has been funded by pledgemusic.
+Recording and mixing of Paige's debut album had been funded by pledgemusic.

 On 1 August 2012, it was announced that Paul Hinwood had left Paige, the band also confirmed that they would not be replacing Paul and would be continuing as a four-piece.
 In the same post, it was announced that the new album was nearing completion.